thomazyazima/thomazyazima.github.io/week-2/10-technical-blog.md

 **HINT:** Intend your blog for a non-technical audience.
 Imagine explaining to a non-technical friend, for instance.
 Try to take a person step-by-step through understanding one of the topics above.

 ## Release 3: Publish
-Link to your post from `index.html` so people can navigate to your page from your site's index.

-Make sure the index of your site is maintained, nice, and professional.
-This is your face in the online community, so make it nice!
+Now is the time to make a design decision.
+Are you going to add a blog/index.html file to your site?
+Or are you going to link to each blog post from the main index of your site?
+Decide what you are going to do, and then either create the file or go to the index to link your post.
+You'll need to link the posts from Week 1 as well.
+So by the end of this week, there should be links to three posts on either a blog/index or the main index of your site.

 ## Release 4: Promote